Public Works and Environmental Services

 Long Branch North at Arlington Blvd and Robin Ridge Court Stream Restoration (SD-000031-219)

-The project is in the 95% design phase, which is expected to be finalized Spring 2024.
+The final plan is expected to be finalized in Spring 2025.

 Project Background